missionpinball/mpf-docs/hardware/fast.rst

   run Linux and MPF.
 * Audio system with audio out, since the Beaglebone Black does not have on-board audio.
-* Lithium Ion battery to keep the realtime clock set on the Beaglebone.
+* Lithium Ion battery to keep the real-time clock set on the Beaglebone.
 * Safe shutdown circuitry to properly power down the Beaglebone when power to the pinball is cut.